We've changed the departure date, again!

 Another shout out goes to Bryan Moore in Grand Jesture, Colorado for hosting a benefit movie screening for Domes for Haiti.
 He raised $370 for our project.
 Every bit counts as we've found many hidden costs along the way that we had not planned for.
 Thanks!
 You Be Moore.

-Mutual Aid for Disaster Relief for donating the travel vouchers that are covering Kara and I's airline tickets.
+Another special thanks goes out to Mutual Aid for Disaster Relief for donating the travel vouchers that are covering Kara and I's airline tickets.
 This enables us to utilize money to better support the orphanages we are going down to Haiti to serve.

 The vouchers were left over from the Mutual Aid for Disaster Relief project.
 They were first responders, mostly street medics that went down in the first days after the quake and did some very important work.
 They decided collectively to donate enough to cover two plane tickets and they followed through with their commitment with the help of Olivia Katz who went way out of her way to make sure it happened.
 Thanks Olivia!